Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Kentucky

-UK requires all UAS operations on campus to be approved by Environmental Health & Safety (EHS).
-Kroger Field operates a temporary flight restriction during football games.
+UK requires all UAS operations on campus to be approved by Environmental Health & Safety (EHS) before flight.
+Kroger Field has a temporary flight restriction (TFR) during football games and other athletic events.

 University of Louisville

-University of Louisville requires drone operators to obtain prior approval from the Department of Environmental Health & Safety before flying on campus.
-L&N Federal Credit Union Stadium operates a TFR during athletic events.
+UofL requires drone operators to obtain approval from the Department of Environmental Health & Safety before flying on campus.
+L&N Federal Credit Union Stadium (Cardinal Stadium) has a TFR during athletic events.

-Restrictions: Prior approval from Department of Environmental Health & Safety required for all campus drone operations.
+Restrictions: Prior approval from Department of Environmental Health & Safety required for all campus flights.
 Stadium TFR during athletic events.
+Restrictions on flights over campus buildings, facilities, and crowds.

 YesDepartment of Environmental Health & Safety